 The server where the source tables are located.

-You can directly use the odps_server external table server which is created by default in Hologres.
+You can use the odps_server external table server, which is created by default in Hologres.
 For more information about the working principle, see postgres_fdw.

 Source Project

-The name of the project to which the source tables belong.
+The name of the project where the source tables are located.

-The source tables from which to create external tables.
+The source tables that you want to use to create external tables.

-All Tables in Database: Creates external tables for all tables in the selected project.
+All Tables in Database: Creates external tables for all tables in the selected database.

-Selected Tables: Creates external tables for only the selected tables in the project.
+Selected Tables: Creates external tables for only the selected tables in the database.
 You can search for tables by name.

 NoteThe search feature supports fuzzy matching.
-When you enter a keyword, all tables whose names contain the keyword are returned.
+Entering a keyword returns all tables whose names contain it.

-Specifies how to handle source data types that Hologres does not support.
+The action to take when a source table contains data types that Hologres does not support.

-Report Error and Import Failed: Fails the table creation.
+Report Error and Import Failed: The table creation fails.

 In the Run Configuration section, select a Resource Group.